-Bupa's extended coverage and supportive services for the novel coronavirus
+Bupa's extended coverage and supportive services for coronavirus disease and related vaccination side effects

 Helping you stay well and be prepared

-The number of confirmed novel coronavirus cases in Hong Kong and the region has been rising.
+The coronavirus disease (COVID-19) continues to affect Hong Kong and the world.
 At Bupa, we're ready to face this health challenge together with you and your loved ones.
-As your trusted healthcare partner, we have launched a series of supportive measures during our special protection period (from 24 Jan to 31 May 2020):
+As your trusted healthcare partner, we have launched a series of supportive measures during our special protection period (through 31 December 2022), with extended support related to COVID-19 vaccination side effects.

-(1) Coverage for all hospitalisation and corresponding treatment costs related to the novel coronavirus
+(1) Coverage for all hospitalisation and corresponding treatment costs related to COVID-19

-During this special protection period, if any existing Bupa members are hospitalised due to the novel coronavirus, Bupa promises to cover all eligible expenses under the terms of their policy.
+During this special protection period, if any existing Bupa members are hospitalised due to COVID-19, Bupa promises to cover all eligible expenses under the terms of their policy.
 If you need to stay in a higher-level ward for isolation reasons, any adjustment factor for the change in ward level will be waived.

 (4) 24-hour Novel Coronavirus Healthline and Customer Care helpdesk

-Bupa members can call our special 24-hour Novel Coronavirus Healthline (2517 5358) at any time to ask qualified nurses for health information related to the novel coronavirus.
-This team of experts can provide assistance and health advice.
+The stresses of daily life combined with the impact of the pandemic have created a growing demand for mental health and wellbeing services.
+Bupa members can now access free mental health support by calling our special 24-hour Novel Coronavirus Healthline (2517 5358) at any time.
+A team of experts can also provide health information related to COVID-19, as well as assistance and health advice.
 At the same time, Bupa's 24-hour Customer Care helpdesk is always available to answer customer enquiries about insurance policies and claims.

 * Terms and conditions apply.

-If you’re a Bupa Global customer, please visit bupaglobal.com for the guidance on novel coronavirus.
+If you’re a Bupa Global customer, please visit bupaglobal.com for the guidance on COVID-19.

 After the HKSAR Government activated the Emergency Response Level for novel infectious disease, we have implemented infection control measures in our offices so that we can continue to support our customers appropriately, minimising risk to customers or our people.
 These measures include temperature screening at the entrances of Bupa office areas for staff/clients/visitors upon arrival.

-To reduce the risk of the spread of the novel coronavirus in the community, we encourage customers to contact us via electronic methods such as email, fax, hotline and online form.
+To reduce the risk of the spread of COVID-19 in the community, we encourage customers to contact us via electronic methods such as email, fax, hotline and online form.
 Bupa members are also recommended to use our customer portal myBupa by downloading the myBupa app or accessing the website to carry out policy administration or claims enquiries.

 As this health issue may impact some of our customers across Hong Kong, you might experience longer wait times when calling us.
 We appreciate your patience as we try to provide the right support to everyone.
 We are monitoring developments closely and will continue to update our website.

-Worried about the 2019 Novel Coronavirus (2019-nCoV) aka coronavirus?
+Worried about coronavirus disease (COVID-19)?
 We’ve prepared a quick guide, with the help of our medical experts.

 What is the coronavirus?

 Coronaviruses are a group of viruses that cause illnesses such as the common cold, to more severe conditions such as pneumonia, Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory syndrome (SARS).
-The strain of coronavirus (2019-nCoV) that has caused the outbreak in China is new, and not previously known.
+COVID-19 is the infectious disease caused by the most recently discovered coronavirus, which is new and not previously known.

 What are the symptoms?